Graph Neural Networks in Recommender Systems: A Survey: Future research directions and open issues

 \subsection{Reception Field of GNN in Recommendation}

 The reception field of a node refers to a set of nodes including the node itself and its neighbors reachable within $K$-hops~\cite{quan2019brief}, where $K$ is the number of propagation iterations.
-By stacking multiple GNN layers, the reception field of nodes with high degree will expand too big and may introduce noise, which could lead to the over-smoothing problem~\cite{li2018deeper} and a consequent drop in performance.
+Generally, the aggregation step $K$ is the same as the number of GNN layers in coupled GNNs (e.g., GCN and GraphSAGE).
+In addition, some recent graph diffusion-based works~\cite{klicpera2019diffusion,klicpera2018predict,miao2021degnn} decouple the operations of aggregation and update and embrace a larger reception field with a larger aggregation step.
 For nodes with low degree, they need deep GNN architecture to enlarge their reception field for sufficient neighborhood information.
+However, by increasing the propagation steps, the reception field of nodes with high degree will expand too big and may introduce noise, which could lead to the over-smoothing problem~\cite{li2018deeper} and a consequent drop in performance.

 For the graph data in recommendation, the degree of nodes exhibits a long tail distribution, i.e., active users have lots of interactions with items while cold users have few interactions, and similar to the popular items and cold items.
-Therefore, applying the same propagation depth on all the nodes may be suboptimal.
-There are only a few emerging works to adaptively decide the propagation depth for each node in order to obtain a reasonable reception field~\cite{liu2020towards,liu2019geniepath,kazi2019inceptiongcn}.
+Therefore, applying the same propagation step on all the nodes may be suboptimal.
+There are only a few emerging works to adaptively decide the propagation step for each node in order to obtain a reasonable reception field~\cite{liu2020towards,liu2019geniepath,kazi2019inceptiongcn}.
 As a result, how to adaptively select a suitable reception field for each user or item in GNN-based recommendation is still an issue worth of research.